python/mypy/docs/source/installed_packages.rst

 a package as supporting type checking.
 Below is a summary of how to create PEP 561 compatible packages and have mypy use them in type checking.

+Using PEP 561 compatible packages with mypy
+*******************************************

+Generally, you do not need to do anything to use installed packages for the Python executable used to run mypy.
+They should be automatically picked up by mypy and used for type checking.

+By default, mypy searches for packages installed for the Python executable running mypy.
+It is highly unlikely you want this situation if you have installed typed packages in another Python's package directory.

+Generally, you can use the ``--python-version`` flag and mypy will try to find the correct package directory.
+If that fails, you can use the ``--python-executable`` flag to point to the exact executable, and mypy will find packages installed for that Python executable.

+Note that mypy does not support some more advanced import features, such as zip imports, namespace packages, and custom import hooks.

+If you do not want to use typed packages, use the ``--no-site-packages`` flag to disable searching.

 Making PEP 561 compatible packages
 **********************************

+PEP 561 notes three main ways to distribute type information.
+The first is a package that has only inline type annotations in the code itself.
+The second is a package that ships stub files with type information alongside the runtime code.
+The third method, also known as a "stub only package" is a package that ships type information for a package seperately as stub files.

-Packages that must be imported at runtime and supply type information should put a ``py.typed`` in their package directory.
+Packages that must be used at runtime and supply type information via type comments or annotations in the code should put a ``py.typed`` in their package directory.
 For example, with a directory structure as follows:

 .. code-block:: text